New Jersey Visitor Visa Attorney

 What Is a Visitor Visa?

 B-1 visitor visas are nonimmigrant visas for citizens of foreign countries.
-Generally, business is categorized as a B-1 visa, while pleasure is categorized as B-2.
+Generally, those entering the country for business is categorized as a B-1 visa, while pleasure or tourist activities is categorized as B-2.
 These visas are frequently used by foreign nationals who wish to engage in legitimate business activities such as conventions, conferences, and permissible activities.

 To qualify as a nonimmigrant visitor for business, the person applying must intend to keep their foreign residence abroad, show that they have sufficient means of support during their stay, and establish that he or she intends to leave the United States at the end of the temporary stay.